bootstrap-vue/bootstrap-vue/src/components/modal/README.md

 ### Scrolling long content

-When modals become too long for the user’s viewport or device, they scroll independent of the page itself.
+When modals become too long for the user's viewport or device, they scroll independent of the page itself.
 Try the demo below to see what we mean.

 ```html